kora11e/Vulkan_Scene-Render-Engine/README.md

 The project implements all core concepts of the Vulkan API.

+<h1>Warning!</h1>

+The proejct is currently under development and is not fully functional.

 ### How to run?

 To open the project perform following steps: